keenanpayne/2026-react-study-project/README.md

 ## Omitted Implementation Details

-I scoped this prototype to the core workbench interface.
-The following features exist in the production Bolt interface but were intentionally omitted
+I scoped this prototype to the core workbench flow.
+The following features exist in the production Bolt interface but were intentionally omitted:

 - Settings dialog
 - Comprehensive database UI (e.g., logs, security audit, advanced)